Particular/docs.particular.net/nservicebus/messaging/transactions.md

 #### Isolation level

-NServiceBus will by default use the `ReadCommited` [isolation level](https://msdn.microsoft.com/en-us/library/system.transactions.isolationlevel).
+NServiceBus will by default use the `ReadCommitted` [isolation level](https://msdn.microsoft.com/en-us/library/system.transactions.isolationlevel).

 NOTE: Version 3 and below used the default isolation level of .Net which is `Serializable`.